What to expect from me…

-I have the ‘gold-standard’ training (full time) and qualification (Masters level) from University of Sussex, in Cognitive Behavioural Therapy.
+I have the ‘gold-standard’ training (full time) and qualification (Masters level) from University of Sussex, in CBT.
 Importantly the course is accredited by the UK’s leading CBT body, the BABCP.
 Be aware that many CBT training programmes are not accredited by the BABCP – this means that the rigorous standards set by the BABCP, are not met.
 My qualification in CBT means that I can apply and work for the NHS (the vast majority of CBT courses, do not provide entry into the NHS) treating those with the most complex disorders – Schizophrenia, Personality Disorders, Phobias, Depression, Panic, OCD and Anxiety.
 NICE (National Institute of Clinical Excellence) guidelines, based upon trials and evidence, advocate (a BABCP accredited training/qualification) CBT for the most chronic of mental health problems.

 Anxiety and Depression specialist…

-Like most Cognitive Behavioural Therapists specializing in treatment for anxiety, depression, relationship problems and worry, I believe that negative thinking patterns actually cause you to feel anxious or depressed.
+Like most Cognitive Behavioural Therapists specialising in treatment for anxiety, depression, relationship problems and worry, I believe that negative thinking patterns actually cause you to feel anxious or depressed.
 Anxiety (as opposed to productive stress) is triggered by thoughts of threat or danger and looking at your life in a pessimistic, self-critical way.

 Likewise, depression primarily results from thinking about loss or other incidents which damage your self-esteem.
 A negative loop of emotionally damaging effects is created.
 You can, however, learn to identify thoughts, moods and behaviours at an early stage and intervene to break the destructive cycle.